Antidote (Swedish House Mafia song)

 "Antidote" is a song by Swedish house music supergroup Swedish House Mafia in collaboration with Australian electronic music duo Knife Party.
 It was released on 16 December 2011 in the United States as the second single from the Swedish House Mafia compilation album, Until Now.
 The remix EP was released on 15 January 2012 for the UK digital download in the iTunes Store.
-"Antidote" was written by Swedish House Mafia members Axwell, Steve Angello and Sebastian Ingrosso, and Knife Party members (the members of the drum and bass band Pendulum) Rob Swire and Gareth McGrillen.
-The song contains vocals by Swedish American hip hop recording artist Adam Baptiste (also known as ADL), whose vocals are uncredited, co-written by Swedish songwriter Klas Åhlund.
+"Antidote" was written by Swedish House Mafia members Axwell, Steve Angello and Sebastian Ingrosso, Knife Party members Rob Swire and Gareth McGrillen, along with Klas Åhlund and Adam Baptiste.
+The song contains uncredited vocals.

 Chart performance

 In the United Kingdom, the song debuted at number four on the UK Singles Chart and number one on the UK Dance Chart with first-week sales of 46,757 copies.
 It is the Swedish House Mafia's fourth consecutive top 10 hit in the UK.

 Music video

 The music video was released via YouTube on 19 December 2011 in association with Vevo in two different versions (clean and explicit).
-Both videos feature a heist in a Japanese strip club, with certain people talking in Japanese.
-The explicit version contains violent and sexual scenes.
-The two videos are also cut differently, in the sense that the more graphic scenes are left out of the clean version of the video.
-Certain scenes are more understandable after watching the explicit version of the video.
+The story portrays a heist in a Japanese strip club.
+The explicit version contains more violent and sexual content.

-The explicit video is filmed in first person as the protagonist and his gang put on masks and steal a briefcase in the strip club, shooting and killing many of their enemies.
-The protagonist escapes and gets into a van just before the driver is shot by the rival gang; the gang then shoots and presumably kills the protagonist.